 What Are The Latest Research Findings On Intermittent Fasting?

-There is lots of research showing the potential of intermittent fasting for weight loss.
+Much research shows the potential of intermittent fasting for weight loss.
 A study by The Harvard School of Health showed that over 10 weeks of intermittent fasting, effective weight loss was 7 to 11 pounds.

-The findings further demonstrate that individuals on periodic fasting programs lose even more weight than calories counters despite sticking to the same calories.
+The findings further demonstrate that individuals on periodic fasting programs lose even more weight than calorie counters despite sticking to the same calories.